 Jim was issued with three written warnings and then dismissed with immediate effect.
 All he received was a Statutory Redundancy Payment, despite being entitled to notice pay.

-Matthew issued a claim against Brighton Service Station and Stephen for unfair dismissal, wrongful dismissal and disability discrimination.
+We issued a claim against Brighton Service Station and Stephen for unfair dismissal, wrongful dismissal and disability discrimination.

-Matthew represented Jim at a 4-day hearing at London South Employment Tribunal.
+We represented Jim at a 4-day hearing at London South Employment Tribunal.

 The Employment Tribunal upheld the majority of Jim’s complaints.